Manzoomeh/BasisCore.Server.Node/README.md

     ```sh
     npm install
     ```
+**⚠️ Warning: You must have the ImageMagick library installed on your PC to use Index4 and File Streamer..**
 ### Configuration
 Configure your database connections and server settings in the `config.json` file or if you dont want to use management you can use index.js.